MobileFirstLLC/octostats/README.md

 ### What you get:

 - 📊 &nbsp; **Unified overview of stats** &mdash; with Octostats you will get all repo stats in one view.
 You can easily navigate between the dashboard and details on individual repositories.
-You can get aggregated totals for all repositories, which is not available on Github.
+You also get aggregated totals for all repositories, which is not available on Github.

 - 🧭 &nbsp; **Choose your experience** &mdash; During authentication, you can choose if you wan to include organization repos or not.
 After authentication, you can also toggle specific repositories on/off to include or exclude them from the Octostats scoreboard.